Ilbie/Capybara-Code/README.md

 ## 💡 Overview

-**Capybara Code** is an experimental open-source AI coding agent designed to explore the frontiers of AI-assisted software engineering.
-Inspired by tools such as Codex and OpenCode, it aims to build a fast, transparent, and extensible coding harness around GPT models.
+**Capybara Code** is an open-source AI coding agent designed to build the **most optimal harness and toolset specifically engineered for GPT models**.

-While model capability is essential, Capybara Code investigates how much performance, reliability, and precision can be gained through an improved agent harness—combining a rich Terminal UI, an isolated Rust execution sidecar, transactional file mutations, and multi-agent workflows.
+While base model capabilities are essential, Capybara Code investigates how much performance, reliability, and precision can be maximized through harness engineering—combining a rich Terminal UI, an isolated Rust execution sidecar, transactional file mutations, and multi-agent workflows.

 ---